How to Apply

 - International students must also follow the international student admissions processes.

-Write an essay of not less than 1,000 words discussing all three topics below.
-This essay is extremely important as it demonstrates your ability to clearly and concisely commit your ideas in writing.
+Write a statement of about 1000 words discussing the topics below.
+This statement is important as it demonstrates your ability to clearly and concisely commit your ideas in writing.
 This is your opportunity to tell us about yourself.

-Describe your professional and academic goals in this field, focusing on what you feel is significant about historic preservation in America today.
+- Describe your professional and academic goals in this field, focusing on what you feel is significant about historic preservation in America today.
+Refer to a project, presentation or initiative that you know of as evidence for your statement about what is an important direction of the field.
+Identify specific components of the Goucher program that interest you and why.